stuartwilsonb/stuartwilsonb.github.io/_posts/2021-04-10-india-spatial-RDD.md

 allowed to remain in power if they signed a treaty of vassalage to the British.
 The former areas were called British provinces and the latter were called princely states.
 I compare modern areas of India which were located in former British provinces with those located in the former princely states.

 To tackle this problem, I make use of a spatial regression discontinuity design (spatial RDD).
+The main programs used are Python and ArcGIS.

 This project is based on a paper by Lakshimi Iyer.